sariha/hyperlinks-stats/Explanation.md

 ### Links Class
 I choosed to use a class to handle the links data with custom query methods to write and read the data.
 This class use mostly static methods to avoid instantiating the class every time we need to access the data.
 In this class I choosed to ignore two PHPCS rules ( `WordPress.DB.DirectDatabaseQuery.DirectQuery` and `WordPress.DB.DirectDatabaseQuery.NoCaching` ) since they are custom queries. \
 That being said, I used prepared statements to avoid SQL injection and ensure the security of the queries.
-I also set a large limit of 120 results, which is more than enough for the use case of this plugin, since we only collect data for the past 7 days.
+I also set a large limit of 120 results, which is more than enough for the use case of this plugin.

 ### Admin Page